idlab-discover/RustiFlow/README.md

 ### Installing bpf linker

-If you are running a linux x86_64 system the install is simple:
+If you are running a Linux x86_64 system the installation is simple:

 ```bash
 cargo install bpf-linker
 ```

-If you are running macos or linux on any other architecture, you need to install the newest stable version of LLVM first:
+If you are running MacOs or Linux on any other architecture, you need to install the newest stable version of LLVM first:

 ```bash
 brew install llvm